supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 5. With Cities query selected, from the Power Query editor ribbon, select **Home - > Merge queries -> Merge queries as new**.
 Merge queries dialog opens.

-   **Note:** If you do not see Merge Queries in the Home Ribbon, then click the drop down for Combine and select Merge queries.
+   **Note:** If you do not see Merge Queries in the Home Ribbon, then click the drop-down for Combine and select Merge queries.

    ![](../media/lab-03/image033.jpg)